zahramaroufi75/challenge-3/README.md

 So we will have in the server code:

 ```
+//
+// Transfer data from connected socket to stdout until EOF */
+//

 // Read at most BUF_SIZE bytes from the socket into buf.
     while ((numRead = read(cfd, buf, BUF_SIZE)) > 0) {
  // Then, write those bytes from buf into STDOUT.
       if (write(STDOUT_FILENO, buf, numRead) != numRead) {